 Germans from Russia Heritage Society Youth Essay Contest

 The GRHS Essay Contest is open to all students attending public, private, parochial or home schools and to students attending accredited universities as full-time undergraduate students.
-The subject of the paper must be directly related to German-Russian history heritage or culture and be the contestant's original work.
+The subject of the paper must be directly related to German-Russian history heritage or culture and be the contestant’s original work.
 A contestant does not need to be ethnic German-Russian to enter the contest.
-The categories are: middle school, high school, high school senior, and university/college undergraduate.
+Resubmission of previously judged work is not permitted.

 See if you qualify for this award